gc-proto/experimental/departmental-plans-ministeriels/dp-full-page.md

   <h3 id="toc03-4">Human resources</h3>
   <section>
    <h4>Table [#]: Actual human resources for core responsibilities and internal services</h4>
-   <p>[Insert text from the &#8220;Actual human resources for core responsibilities and internal services&#8221; section of the word template]</p>
   <p>The following table shows a summary of human resources, in full-time equivalents (FTEs), for [organization&#8217;s name]&#8217;s core responsibilities and for its internal services for the previous three fiscal years.
 Human resources for the current fiscal year are forecasted based on year to date.</p>
 <div>
  <div> </div>
 </div>